 Finally, we want to study these aspects across models of varying scales.

-\paragraph{Contributions.} Our primary contributions are shown in Fig.~\ref{fig:main} and can be summarized as follows: \begin{itemize} [nosep] \item we introduce the ExpliCa dataset (Sec.~\ref{sec:dataset}), which is syntactically and semantically curated, ensuring high-quality data and lexically balanced in terms of word frequency, making it suitable for comprehensive analyses.
+\paragraph{Contributions.} The primary contributions of this paper are illustrated in Fig.~\ref{fig:main} and can be summarized as follows: \begin{itemize} [nosep] \item we introduce the ExpliCa dataset (Sec.~\ref{sec:dataset}), which is syntactically and semantically curated, ensuring high-quality data and lexically balanced in terms of word frequency, making it suitable for comprehensive analyses.
 ExpliCa has also been extensively annotated by human evaluators, providing a robust foundation for testing various models; \item we offer a framework for analyzing LLMs' ability to model causal and temporal relations.
-Our approach systematically targets models' \textit{competence} (via perplexity) and \textit{performance} (via prompting), measured across different formulations of the task (Sec.~\ref{sec:exp_set}); \item we present a comprehensive evaluation of seven LLMs in total, comprising both commercial and open models (Sec.~\ref{sec:res}). \footnote{Data and code: \href{https://github.com/Unipisa/explica}{\texttt{github.com/Unipisa/explica}}} \end{itemize}
+Our approach systematically targets models' \textit{competence} (via perplexity) and \textit{performance} (via prompting), measured across different formulations of the task (Sec.~\ref{sec:exp_set}); \item we present a comprehensive evaluation of seven LLMs in total, comprising both commercial and open models (Sec.~\ref{sec:res}).\footnote{Data and code at: \url{https://anonymous.4open.science/r/ExpliCa-6473/}.} \end{itemize}